 The ICAV may employ investment techniques and instruments for efficient portfolio management of the assets of the ICAV or of any Sub-Fund and for short-term investment purposes under the conditions and limits set out by the Central Bank under the UCITS Regulations, and in the prospectus.
-With the exception of Aureana New World Income Fund, Concise Short-Term High Yield Fund and Xingtai China Fund, which hold forwards currency contracts, Aureana New World Income Fund also holds swaps, Concise Short-Term High Yield Fund also holds futures contracts, the ICAV did not hold any derivative instruments for the period ended 31 December 2020.
+With the exception of Aureana New World Income Fund, Concise Short-Term High Yield Fund and Xingtai China Fund, which held forward currency contracts, Aureana New World Income Fund also held swaps, Concise Short-Term High Yield Fund also held futures contracts, the ICAV did not hold any derivative instruments as at the year ended 31 December 2021 and 31 December 2020.